 Chemical family (pyroxasulfone) Chloroacetamide; (carfentrazone) Triazolinone

 Rate 0.375 to 0.75 lb ae/A (1 to 2 pt/A of a 3 lb ae/gal formulated herbicide)

 Time Apply before, during, or after planting wheat, but before wheat emerges.

 Remarks Results are best if a delay between tillage and planting allows weeds to emerge before the wheat.
 Glyphosate may be used only as a spot-treatment in wheat fields.
 Do not treat more than 10% of the field to be harvested.
 Be aware that glyphosate is formulated as 3 lb, 4 lb, 4.2 lb, 4.5 lb, and 5 lb ae/gal; be sure to use the correct amount of herbicide depending on the formulation.
 Some glyphosate products require adding a nonionic surfactant (NIS); check the label.
 The addition of 1 to 2% ammonium sulfate (AMS) by weight or 8.5 to 17 lb/100 gal spray solution may increase the performance of glyphosate particularly with hard water or spraying during drought conditions.
-Restricted entry interval (REI) is 4 hours.
+REI 4 hr.

 Caution Carefully check the entire field to ensure that wheat has not begun to emerge.
 Do not allow glyphosate to drift off target.
 Do not apply glyphosate through any irrigation system.

 Site of action Group 9: inhibits EPSP synthase

 paraquat (Gramoxone SL 3.0, Paraquat concentrate, and several other trade names)

 Rate 0.671 to 1.395 lb ai/A (1.3 to 2.7 pints /A Gramoxone 3.0)